google/trillian/docs/Personalities.md

    analogous to that specified by
    [RFC 6962](https://tools.ietf.org/html/rfc6962), in both syntax and semantics.
-The Hub personality is configured with private key material for each Hub instance, and uses this to generate signed API data structures &ndash; the Signed Tree Head (STH) and Signed Gossip Timestamp (SGT).
+The Hub personality is configured with private key material for each Hub instance, and uses this to generate signed API data structures – the Signed Tree Head (STH) and Signed Gossip Timestamp (SGT).
  - The Hub personality does not require storage independent of the core Merkle tree, and the `ExtraData` field is not (currently) used.
  - The Hub personality can be configured to charge API requests to per-user